SUPPLEMENTS / SUPPLEMENT LIST / MIKE MENTZER

 • Antioxidant benefits: He valued vitamins such as C and E for their ability to reduce oxidative stress and muscle breakdown caused by intense workouts.
 He often highlighted that Sport Fuel provided a good balance of antioxidant nutrients to support muscle recovery and performance.

 Mentzer’s approach to multivitamins reflected his belief in moderation and discipline.
-Rather than relying on megadoses or complex formulations, he prioritized steady, science-backed habits that supported both performance and long-term health as part of his overall mike mentzer supplements strategy.
+Rather than relying on megadoses or complex formulations, he prioritized steady, science-backed habits that supported both performance and long-term health.
+Among Mike Mentzer supplements, his balanced approach to multivitamins demonstrated his focus on maintaining optimal nutrition without excess.

 During intense contest preparation, Mike Mentzer focused on maintaining proper muscle and nerve function, and potassium played a key role in that goal.
 When his calorie intake dropped and sodium levels were reduced before competitions, this mineral helped him stay balanced and avoid cramps or fatigue.
 [2]